Skip Navigation

 Where do we go from here?

 News outlets clearly have some catching up to do, and we’re happy to help.
 We offer five recommendations for recipe reform, building on recipe hub Epicurious’s decision to “leave beef behind” in 2021.
 In a move described as “not anti-beef but rather pro-planet,” Epicurious resolved not to mention beef in new recipes, articles, or newsletters (though it counterproductively cross-posts beefy content created by sister brand Bon Appétit).
 Knowing the environmental and public health harms of poultry, egg, and dairy production, we emphasize the need for plant-based meals, not simply beefless or cheeseless meals.
-Editorial teams have the power to normalize plant-based eating by curating recipes in line with DefaultVeg practices.
+Editorial teams can normalize plant-based eating by curating recipes aligned with plant-based default practices.
 With a few simple changes, news outlets can nudge readers toward climate-friendly eating.
 We recommend that recipe sections:

 • Maintain a ratio of at least 2-to-1 for plant-based versus animal-based recipes.
 For every omnivorous entree, there should be two vegan recipes, or at the very least one vegetarian and one vegan.